3mcd/javelin/docs/src/glossary.md

 ### Query

-A query is an object that resolves a world's entities that match a set of query terms.
+A query is an iterable object that yields entities matching a set of query terms.

 ### Query term

-A query term can be a tag component, value component, relation tag, relationship component, slot tag, or slot component.
+A query term is any component, relation, or slot.

 ### Monitor

-A monitor is a a query-like object that yields a world's entities that started or stopped matching an array of query terms.
+A monitor is a a query-like object that yields entities that began matching or no longer match an array of query terms.

 ### Relation